-Authorization of 12 months may be granted to members with Noonan syndrome when ALL of the following criteria are met:
+Authorization of 12 months may be granted to members with documentation of Noonan syndrome when ALL of the following criteria are met:

-- 1. Pretreatment height is > 2 SD below the mean and 1-year height velocity is > 1 SD below the mean OR pretreatment 1-year height velocity is > 2 SD below the mean - 2.
-Epiphyses are open
+1. Documentation that the pretreatment height is > 2 SD below the mean and 1-year height velocity is > 1 SD below the mean OR pretreatment 1-year height velocity is > 2 SD below the mean

+2. Documentation that the epiphyses are open